audulus/docs/nodes.md

 Pitch is expressed as the fundamental frequency of the note in Hertz.
 MIDI note velocities are scaled to a zero-to-one range.

-The keybaord has two modes:
+The keyboard has two modes:

 -   *Legato*.
 Only one note at a time, and notes will not be re-triggered.